genomicepidemiology/mlst/README.md

 Here we mount the current working directory (using $pwd) and use this as the output directory, the input file should be reachable from this directory as well.

--i INPUTFILE   input file (fasta or fastq) relative to pwd \
+-i INPUTFILE   input file (fasta or fastq) relative to pwd.

--s SPECIES 	species origin of input file  \
+-s SPECIES 	species origin of input file.

--o OUTDIR	outpur directory relative to pwd \
+-o OUTDIR	outpur directory relative to pwd.

 -x 		extended output.
-Will create an extented output \
+Will create an extented output.

 -st     save temp_folder.
 Will save the temporary folder.

 ## Web-server